cy2hq/CY2_SpreadSheet/README.md

 # CY2 SpreadSheet
-Read and write Excel spreadsheets from PeopleSoft
+Read and write Excel spreadsheets from PeopleSoft.

-The PeopleSoft delivered PSSpredSheet is lacking in features (cannot read data) and a little buggy.
 This is a PeopleCode wrapper around Apache POI library that ships with PeopleSoft.
 Works with PeopleTools 8.55 or later.

-The code is in a single file (CY2_SPREADSHEET.pcode) or you can import the Application Designer package in the CY2_SPREADSHEET directory.
-Feel free to change the application package or class name, but please keep the copyright notice in the code.
+The code is in a single file [(CY2_SPREADSHEET.pcode)](CY2_SPREADSHEET.pcode) or you can import the Application Designer package in the CY2_SPREADSHEET directory.
+Feel free to change the application package name to suite your naming conventions, but please keep the copyright notice in the code.

 # [Documentation](Documentation.md)
 # Examples